 Searching for a Negroni in London?
 We’ve got you.
 Bar Termini serves some of the best in the city.
 The intimate space is based on a cafe in Rome’s central train station, and living la dolce vita is the aim of the game.
 The four pre-bottled house Negronis can all be tried in a single session, so get involved.
 Feeling the need to wake TF up?
 Termini know their beans, so the coffee’s not to be missed.

 7 Old Compton St, Soho, London W1D 5JE

 Like that dog-eared teddy we still have in our bedroom, Trailer Happiness occupies a special place in BarChick’s heart.
-It’s totally 70s retro and might remind you of a visit to your grandma’s house, but this is part of the charm.
-Tikki-tastic cocktails dominate, so get involved for the long rum.
-When the weekend hits this is party central, so roll with your crew and order yourself their Zombie.
-Any cocktail that advices ‘Proceed with caution’ sounds like a challenge to us.
+It’s totally '70s retro and might remind you of a visit to your grandma’s house, but this is part of the charm.
+Tiki-tastic cocktails dominate, so get involved for the long rum.
+When the weekend hits this is party central.
+Roll with your crew and order yourself their Zombie.
+Any cocktail that advises you to "proceed with caution" sounds like a challenge we'll happily accept.

 177 Portobello Rd, London W11 2DY

 Ask your mates if they’re a fan of TT Liquor, and you might get the side eye.
-We love a pun though, almost as much as we love this East London cocktail haven.
-There’s a cellar bar and a specialist liquor store; monthly masterclasses and kitchen takeovers; immersive dining, tastings, and film screenings in their TT cinema.
+We love a pun though - almost as much as we love this East London cocktail haven.
+There’s a cellar bar and a specialist liquor store; monthly masterclasses and kitchen takeovers; immersive dining, tastings and film screenings in the TT cinema.
 In short, BarChick could head into here on a Thursday and emerge, blinking, on a Sunday.
 And we won’t have been bored once.

 17B Kingsland Rd, London E2 8AA